-The M.A. in Health: Teacher
+The M.A. in Health: Teacher "K-12"

-"K-12" (36 credits)

 Candidates for the Master of Arts in school health education should have an undergraduate background in health or health-related areas.
-Where deficient in the following areas, candidates may be required to complete course work in addition to the requirements of the graduate program: human biology (anatomy and physiology), human growth and development (child or adolescent psychology), health-related courses, and education courses.
+Where deficient, candidates may be required as part of the program to complete course work in addition to the requirements of the graduate program: human biology (anatomy and physiology), health-related courses, and education courses.